AndrewMonteith/UFL/README.md

 A sample implemendation of UFL in Julia

 TODO:
-    - Add Test Cases for things, get code probably working
+    - Add Test Cases for things, get code probably working ** yas **
         - grad(tr(grad(u)))
-    - Lowering -> Derivatives -> Pull Back
+    - Lowering -> Derivatives -> Pull Back ** yas **
     - Writing, Deciding what to benchmark any why we want.
-E.g tree traversal on what types of tree, why is tree traversal important
+E.g tree traversal on what types of tree, why is tree traversal important ** not yet **

 ### POINTS TO TALK ABOUT
+* Didn't bother adding is_cellwise_constant to Jacobian, this can be used in simplification passes.
+You reckon it's worth adding? ie is_piecewise_linear_simplex_domain
+* What code trigger the non-identity mapping in function pulling

 ### POINTS I COULD WRITE ABOUT
 1. Wanting immutability has meant: